emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 So I binged _Dark_ with English subtitles and then re-watched it in German with German subtitles two or three times.
 And then I started to do the same thing with other shows.

 I soon began doing something similar with podcasts and YouTube videos, too.
-I found podcasts in slow, clear German like [_Slow German mit Annik Rubens_ ](https://slowgerman.com)and [_News in Slow German_](https://www.newsinslowgerman.com/?gclid=CjwKCAjwvsqZBhAlEiwAqAHElasc95fz82GRzA76NdB8HUJD4JAo3giLY-sOQ--owVJvstR4LOPFDhoCUUUQAvD_BwE) and listened through the episode catalogues multiple times.
+I found podcasts in slow, clear German like _<a href="https://slowgerman.com" target="_blank">Slow German mit Annik Rubens</a>_ and _<a href="https://www.newsinslowgerman.com/" target="_blank">News in Slow German</a>_ and listened through the episode catalogues multiple times.

 It got to a point where I had something (usually a podcast, song, or YouTube video) in German going in my ears pretty much at all times when I didn't need to be thinking in English.
 Commuting, doing chores, cooking — any repetitive, mindless activity became German time.